Last Updated: September 29, 2024

 Producing and Collaboration Works

 Over the years, Questlove also continued to collaborate with Erykah Badu.
 Albums such as "Baduizm" and "Mama's Gun" both feature percussion work or production contributions from Questlove.
-Other artists that have collaborated with Thompson include Dilated Peoples, Blackalicious, Bilal, N*E*R*D, Joshua Redman, Zap Mama, Fiona Apple, and Zack De La Rocha.
+Other artists who have collaborated with Thompson include Dilated Peoples, Blackalicious, Bilal, N*E*R*D, Joshua Redman, Zap Mama, Fiona Apple, and Zack De La Rocha.

 In 2001, Questlove contributed to "The Philadelphia Experiment," an instrumental jazz album featuring artists such as Christian McBride and Uri Caine.
 In 2002, he played the drums on Loving Me 4 Me" by Christina Aguilera, which appeared on her album "Stripped."
 Also in 2002, the Roots released another album entitled "Phrenology," which achieved gold status.
 The early 2000s also saw Questlove collaborate with artists such as John Mayer and Joss Stones.